eev25/finway/README.md

 # finway

 Plots your financial data including extrapolating future expenses by analyzing your bank statments for recurring debits and credits.
+Useful for quickly visualizing your business account burn rate.

 ## Example